 Besides steering the antenna positioner to scan the galactic plane, the Python script "mlekar.py" also records the times and corresponding galactic longitudes and latitudes in a text file.
 On the other hand, the "HDSDR" software puts time tags on the waterfall display.
 By combining both, the waterfall can be referenced to the galactic longitude.
-Since the computer screen is not high enough, periodic screen-shots are taken with the "Chronolapse" software and the final result is stitched together with the "IrfanView" image-processing software as shown on Figure 21:
+Since the computer screen is not high enough, periodic screen-shots are taken with the "Chronolapse" software and the final result is stitched together with the "IrfanView" image-processing software as shown on Figure 23:

-Figure 21: Waterfall display with HDSDR software.
+Figure 23: Waterfall display with HDSDR software.

 Figure 21 shows unprocessed and uncorrected data.
-Besides the hydrogen spectrum, continuum (broadband) celestial sources are also visible like the center of our galaxy, the star-forming region Cygnus X or the supernova remnant Cassiopeia A. Ground thermal noise is visible at the beginning and at the end of the scan including the ripple of the analog anti-aliasing filter in our receiver.
+Besides the hydrogen spectrum, continuum (broadband) celestial sources are also visible as wide horizontal features like the center of our galaxy (always well visible), the star-forming region Cygnus X or the supernova remnant Cassiopeia A (barely visible on some scans).

+Some artifacts are caused by the pass-band ripple of the analog anti-aliasing filter of our receiver.
+Ground thermal noise is visible at the beginning and at the end of the scan.
 Narrow-band CW interference (clock harmonics from digital equipment) is visible as narrow spectral lines around 1420.000MHz.
 Periodic wide-band interference (likely spark ignition) is visible towards the end of the scan.
 The interruption at galactic longitude 180° is due to our programming mistake of the rotor control unit EPS-103 causing a 360° rotation of our antenna.